 There is an expectation that children with a social worker will attend a provision, unless in consultation with the child's social worker and family it is agreed this is not in the best interests of the child.
-Where parents are concerned about the risk of the child contracting COVID19, professionals will talk through these worries with the parent/carer following the advice set out by Public Health England.

 Children with an EHCP will be risk-assessed in consultation with the Local Authority and parents and a decision will be made about whether they should continue to attend the school.